-The global watch market in 2025 has witnessed a remarkable resurgence in vintage and heritage collecting, with Phillips auction calendars and online marketplaces documenting sustained enthusiasm for mid-century pieces that connect modern buyers to horological golden ages.
+The global watch market in 2026 has seen a real resurgence in vintage and heritage collecting, with Phillips auction calendars and online marketplaces documenting sustained enthusiasm for mid-century pieces that connect modern buyers to horological golden ages.
+If you’ve been paying attention to where serious collector money is moving, you already know mid-century Japanese watches are no longer flying under the radar.

 Within this broader trend, King Seiko has emerged from decades living in the shadow of its more famous sibling Grand Seiko, finally claiming recognition as a compelling investment opportunity.

-Market data from Chrono24 reveals this transformation clearly, with modern reissues trading between $1,700 and $2,300 while vintage pieces span from $390 to over $2,000, creating accessible entry points that Swiss alternatives simply cannot match at comparable quality levels.
+The numbers tell the story clearly.
+Chrono24 market data shows modern reissues trading between $1,700 and $2,300, while vintage pieces span from $390 to over $2,000.
+That gives you genuinely accessible entry points that Swiss alternatives simply cannot match at comparable quality levels.

 Key Takeaways